School Choice in Wisconsin

 In 2015, the Special Needs Scholarship Program was created, allowing students with an approved IEP to receive a state-funded scholarship to attend a private school that is participating in the SNSP.
 In addition, the overall enrollment cap for the WPCP was removed, making all three of Wisconsin’s uncapped, although district caps still remain for the WPCP.
 By 2015, the number of students being served in Wisconsin’s parental choice programs exceeds 40,000.

 In 2020–21, student enrollment in Wisconsin School Choice programs grew to more than 55,000 students.
-In a recent poll, 54% of people in Wisconsin support Choice programs while 41% oppose.
+In a recent poll, 54% of people in Wisconsin support Choice programs while 41% oppose them.
 For those under 45 years of age, 57% support while 37% oppose.